programminghistorian/jekyll/en/editor-guidelines.md

 There are several ways that you can perform a pull request to publish the files:

-* A) Follow our "Making Technical Contributions" guidelines, which uses the Github website GUI: https://github.com/programminghistorian/jekyll/wiki/Making-Technical-Contributions
+* A) Follow our ["Making Technical Contributions" guidelines](https://github.com/programminghistorian/jekyll/wiki/Making-Technical-Contributions), which uses the Github website GUI.

 * B) Use `git` from the command line.
 The following instructions assume that you have already cloned both the `jekyll` and `ph-submissions` repositories to your local machine.
 (Our [lesson on using GitHub Desktop](/lessons/getting-started-with-github-desktop) may be helpful if this is new to you.)
 If you are not sure how to do that or have any questions, contact Matthew Lincoln for assistance.